candycanejs/getting-started/basic-actions.md

 }
 ```

-Now that we have our action registered and a `data` method defined, let's make a post request using CURL:
+Now that we have our action registered and a `data` method defined, let's make a post request using cURL:

 ```bash
 curl -X POST "http://localhost:3000/info"